Small Group Ministry (Covenant Groups)

 - Topic/Discussion: A paragraph or two lays out a topic and presents questions that will elicit thoughtful discussion and significant reflection.
 A group may stay with a topic several weeks or be done in one evening.

 - Check-Out: Likes and Wishes: This is an opportunity for feedback.

 - Closing Words: This brings the formal session to and end.
 Groups are encouraged to start and end on time.

 What Groups are available?

 - Inner Peace: Gotta’ Have It!
-This covenant group is comprised of women seeking balance in their lives, taking time to examine a variety of topics.
-Led by Jenny D.
+This group is comprised of women seeking balance in their lives, taking time to examine a variety of topics.
+Led by Val M.

 - Spiritual Journeys.
 A group where we share our spiritual journeys with each other–to make contact again with the essence of what brings us to church in the first place.
 Led by Holly G.

 - Writing As A Spiritual Practice.
 This group does timed, free writing from spiritually challenging prompts.
 Then we read our work out loud, alternating writing and reading.
 Our goal is not to produce finished pieces, but rather to open our minds and create fertile ground for seeding further work.
 The group offers an atmosphere of support where the writers can take risks with their creativity.
 Led by Rebecca G.

 Nurturing Self through Nature.
 By nurturing their own emotional, social, ecological and spiritual natures, group members will experience greater belonging, beauty, reverence, wholeness and joy!
 Led by Jennifer D.